-For salaries and expenses for enhanced cybersecurity for systems operated by the Department of the Treasury, \$18,000,000, to remain available until September 30, [2022] 2023: Provided, That such funds shall supplement and not supplant any other amounts made available to the Treasury offices and bureaus for cybersecurity: Provided further, That of the total amount made available under this heading \$1,000,000 shall be available for administrative expenses for the Treasury Chief Information Officer to provide oversight of the investments made under this heading: Provided further, That such funds shall supplement and not supplant any other amounts made available to the Treasury Chief Information Officer.
+For salaries and expenses for enhanced cybersecurity for systems operated by the Department of the Treasury, [\$18,000,000] \$132,027,000, to remain available until September 30, [2023] 2024: Provided, That such funds shall supplement and not supplant any other amounts made available to the Treasury offices and bureaus for cybersecurity: Provided further, That of the total amount made available under this heading [\$1,000,000] \$4,000,000 shall be available for administrative expenses for the Treasury Chief Information Officer to provide oversight of the investments made under this heading: Provided further, That such funds shall supplement and not supplant any other amounts made available to the Treasury Chief Information Officer.

-[DEPARTMENT-WIDE SYSTEMS AND] TREASURY CAPITAL INVESTMENTS [PROGRAMS] AND MODERNIZATION FUND
+DEPARTMENT-WIDE SYSTEMS AND CAPITAL INVESTMENTS PROGRAM

-For development and acquisition of [automatic data processing] information technology equipment, software, and services and for repairs and renovations to buildings owned by the Department of the Treasury, [\$6,118,000] \$13,500,000, to remain available until September 30, [2022] 2025: Provided, That [these funds shall] any funds available under this heading may be transferred to accounts and in amounts as necessary to satisfy the requirements of the Department's offices, bureaus, and other organizations: Provided further, That [this] all transfer authority under this heading shall be in addition to any other transfer authority provided in this Act [: Provided further, That none of the funds appropriated under this heading shall be used to support or supplement "Internal Revenue Service, Operations Support" or "Internal Revenue Service, Business Systems Modernization"].
+For development and acquisition of automatic data processing equipment, software, and services and for repairs and renovations to buildings owned by the Department of the Treasury, \$6,118,000, to remain available until September 30, [2023] 2024: Provided, That these funds shall be transferred to accounts and in amounts as necessary to satisfy the requirements of the Department's offices, bureaus, and other organizations: Provided further, That this transfer authority shall be in addition to any other transfer authority provided in this Act: Provided further, That none of the funds appropriated under this heading shall be used to support or supplement "Internal Revenue Service, Operations Support" or "Internal Revenue Service, Business Systems Modernization".